Radiology-Morrison-lab-UCSF/DBS_fMRI_Reproducibility/README.md

 This repository contains de-identified example data and resources for assessing the reproducibility of resting-state fMRI (rs-fMRI) scans in Parkinson's patients who are receiving deep brain stimulation (DBS) therapy.
 It includes code and patient-derived, de-identified data for analysis and processing.
 The repository is part of ongoing research in the Radiology-Morrison-lab-UCSF.

 ## Contents

+- **`testretest_ICC.m`**:
+   - Code to calculate intraclass correlation coefficient (ICC) values between test and retest resting-state fMRI scans using functional connectivity and brain variability data, as well as corresponding statistical analyses in the lab's paper, "Test-retest reliability of resting-state functional magnetic resonance imaging during deep brain stimulation for Parkinson’s disease: an open-source dataset".
+This script works in conjunction with the ICC function (Salarian 2024): https://www.mathworks.com/matlabcentral/fileexchange/22099-intraclass-correlation-coefficient-icc .
+- **`testretest_ICC_affectedunaffected.m`**:
+   - Code to create a map of DBS electrode spatial trajectories and identify intersecting brain regions using T1-weighted MRI scans and rs-fMRI scans.
+Once intersecting regions are identified, the code calculates ICC values between test and retest resting-state fMRI scans of two subsets of brain regions: those affected by the electrode and those unaffected.
+Finally, the code conducts corresponding analyses in the lab's paper, "Test-retest reliability of resting-state functional magnetic resonance imaging during deep brain stimulation for Parkinson’s disease: an open-source dataset".
+- **`TestRetest_ICC_betweensessions.m`**:
+   - Code to calculate ICC values between longitudinal test and retest resting-state fMRI scans, as well as conduct corresponding analyses from the lab's paper, "Test-retest reliability of resting-state functional magnetic resonance imaging during deep brain stimulation for Parkinson’s disease: an open-source dataset".

 - **`AdvMRIforDBS_InternalProtocol.pdf`**:
   - Advanced MRI for DBS: Internal UCSF Protocol for 3T Brain MRI with DBS implant.
 - **`MDS-UPDRS_Scores_Template.xlsx`**: